Payroll Help

 Employees can opt in or opt-out of Multnomah County PFA payroll tax withholding by filling out the Metro/MultCo OPT form.
 Keep submitted forms in your payroll records.

-To set up Multnomah County PFA tax withholding for an employee, go to:
+How to add or edit Multnomah County PFA tax withholding for an employee

-• You can also enter a specific tax withholding amount to override the payroll withholding calculation.
+4. You can also enter a specific tax withholding amount to override the payroll withholding calculation.
+If you want the normal withholding leave this field empty.

 For more information on PFA, check out our article, “The Scoop on Oregon’s Multnomah County Preschool for All Tax.